jackbrighton/jackbrighton.github.io/_posts/2016-02-07-open-video.md

 In announcing the Hewlett grant, Creative Commons CEO Ryan Merkley told the Working Group they are especially interested in working with journalists and news organizations to expand the use of CC licenses for news content.

-That’s when working group participants from PBS NewsHour raised a very interesting possibility.
+That’s when working group participants from the PBS NewsHour raised a very interesting possibility.

 ## Open News